We imagine a world where poor people in emerging economies are appropriately covered for the risks they face.

 Hollard is a purpose-driven insurer that views the low-income market as a core element of its strategy in South Africa and internationally.
 Key to Hollard’s sustained growth has been its partnership philosophy, boasting over 100 ventures across the insurance value chain.

-We camp out in their offices in South Africa for two weeks, going behind the scenes and out of the office to experience first-hand their successful microinsurance recipe.
+In 2020 we camped out in their offices in South Africa for two weeks, going behind the scenes and out of the office to experience first-hand their successful microinsurance recipe.

 ILO's Impact Insurance Facility